Pandit Rao Dharennavar

-Prof. Pandit Rao Dharennavar is an Indian lecturer by profession, well known for his translation of social and religious literature between Kannada and Punjabi languages.
-He is currently Assistant Professor at Government College, Chandigarh.
+Prof. Pandit Rao Dharennavar is an Indian lecturer, known for his translation of social and religious literature between Kannada and Punjabi languages.
+He is serving as an assistant professor at Government College, Chandigarh.

 Birth

 He was born at Shirashyad Salotagi of Indi taluk in Bijapur district in 1975.
 He completed his M. Phil in Sociology from Jawaharlal Nehru University, New Delhi.
 He joined Government College, Sector 26, Chandigadh in 2003.
 He is working on translation of Guru Granth Sahib to Kannada for which he received 1 Lakh funds from UT administrator Shivraj Patil.

 Works

 Translation of following works from Kannada to Punjabi: